Back in his comfort zone, Joe Biden hits Amtrak and the campaign trail

 “I used to, literally, look out that window and sit there and see the lights on in the houses,” Biden said in New Alexandria.
 “I’d wonder — do they have the same kinds of conversations at those tables like I did?” he said, recounting family discussions about whether new tires or a new water heater would cost too much.

 Biden’s trip was officially called the “Build Back Better Express,” after the title of his recovery plan.
-It could just as well have been called the “close the margins tour,” as he journeyed through rural areas and towns where Clinton lost by wide margins to Trump.
+It could just as well have been called the “close the margins tour,” as he journeyed through rural areas and towns where Clinton lost to Trump.

-“A lot of people around here voted for Donald Trump last time, and I understand why,” Biden said at one point in New Alexandria.
-He did not finish the thought.
+Biden said he believes he’s picking up support from voters who used to be Democrats.
+“They’re coming back home,” he said in Johnstown, Pa.

+“I think some we can win back.
+Others, it’s about cutting the margins.
+Even if we just cut the margins it makes a gigantic difference.
+A gigantic difference,” Biden said.

 Biden referred to the previous day’s events a few times, most memorably at the stop in Alliance, when he called Tuesday night’s debate a “national embarrassment.”